MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-how-assign-alternate-address.md

 ---
-title: 'How to: Set Up Alternative Addresses for Contacts | Microsoft Docs'
+title: Assign a Different Contact Address| Microsoft Docs
-description: Describes how to set up alternate addresses for contacts in Financials
+description: Describes how to assign an alternate address for your contacts or prospects, where they are sometimes sent information.
 services: project-madeira
 documentationcenter:
 author: jswymer